The kneecap can slide out of place when people, usually adolescent girls with a knee abnormality, suddenly try to change direction.

 Usually, the kneecap slides out of place when people suddenly try to change direction.
 Kneecap dislocations may occur in sports that involve sudden twisting of the knee and/or impact (such as soccer, gymnastics, baseball when swinging a bat, and ice hockey).
 They can also occur when people trip or slip.

 Sometimes the force that caused the dislocation fractures the cartilage on the back of the kneecap or causes a small piece of the end of the thighbone to break off.

-The kneecap may slide back into place on it own before people can see a doctor.
+A dislocated kneecap may slide back into place on its own before people can see a doctor.
 However, people should still see a doctor so that the doctor can check for fractures that may have occurred during the injury.